U.S. added 467,000 jobs in January despite omicron variant surge

 As such, predictions for job growth for the month had been all over the map.
 Analysts surveyed by Dow Jones predicted an average of about 150,000 jobs added for the month, in what would be the lowest amount added in a year.
 Some economists predicted job losses, of up to 400,000.

-Last year was a strong year for growth in the labor market, with the country adding an average of more than 500,000 jobs a month — regaining some 6.4 million jobs lost in the pandemic’s earlier days.
+Last year was a strong year for growth in the labor market, with the country adding an average of more than 550,000 jobs a month — regaining some 6.5 million jobs lost in the pandemic’s earlier days, after the Department revised its numbers.
 The country still has more than 3 million fewer jobs than it had before the pandemic.

 “Omicron is going to make it look like things dropped off a cliff in January, but overall they did not,” said Drew Matus, chief market strategist for MetLife Investment Management.